HaoKang-Timmy/large_batch_training/README.md

 ![image-20211227170317430](./pic/image-20211227170317430.png)

-You could see that larger batch get a better result at training sets.
+You could see that a larger batch get a better result at training sets.
 Why?
 The reason is that I use 32*32 pages here, which cost a great overfit on training sets.
 So I plotted the validation loss% below.

 ![image-20211227170731428](./pic/image-20211227170731428.png)